fabric-design/components/doc/components/02-notifications.md

 <p>Avoid technical jargon and generic error messages.</p>

 ## Setup
-Because the notifications are elements which should be displayed on top of everything and relative to the window you have to add the tag `<ws-notification></ws-notification>` to the most root container you can add.
+Because the notifications are elements which should be displayed on top of everything and relative to the window, you have to add the tag `<ws-notification></ws-notification>` to the most root container you can reach.
-So either document body or the application root depending on your setup.
+So either document body or the application root, depending on your setup.
 This notification element is just the holder / list of notifications.

 ## Creating notifications